top of page

 About

 Mitchell Johnson has had one of the more unusual careers in the art world.
-He is one of the most well known mid-career artists working in California, primarily because in 2012 after 25 years in the traditional gallery system, he left to partner with The New York Times Magazine, ArtForum and The New Yorker.
+He is one of the most well known mid-career artists working in California because in 2012, after 25 years in the traditional gallery system, he began partnering with The New York Times Magazine, ArtForum, WSJ and The New Yorker.

-Johnson's color and shape driven paintings have been exhibited alongside of Georgia O’Keeffe, Milton Avery, Jane Freilicher, Wolf Kahn, David Park, Wayne Thiebaud, Richard Diebenkorn, Louisa Matthiasdottir and Robert De Niro, Sr. In 2012, Johnson began using print advertising to spread the story of his success in the gallery system.
-Print advertising has shielded Johnson from the fallout most artists experienced from the 2008 Great Recession and the challenges social media has placed on artist/gallery relationships.
+Johnson's color and shape driven paintings have been exhibited alongside of Georgia O’Keeffe, Milton Avery, Jane Freilicher, Wolf Kahn, David Park, Wayne Thiebaud, Richard Diebenkorn, Louisa Matthiasdottir and Robert De Niro, Sr

 Johnson’s work draws on a vastness of experience and a persistent desire to make paintings that explain the world through color and shape.
 He has always moved seamlessly between abstraction and representation and the art historian Peter Selz described Johnson as an artist who makes “realist paintings that are basically abstract paintings and abstract paintings that are figurative.”
 The two most important reviews of Johnson's work are written by Donald Kuspit.
 One appeared in Whitehot Magazine in 2023, the second was published in 2024 to accompany Johnson's retrospective at Musée Villa les Camélias in Cap d'Ail, France.